SEL-Columbia/mongoose-quadtree/README.md

 In development, it is safe to use now mostly, but I'd recommend rebuilding the index nightly.

 ### TODO
-Hook into mongo update calls, currently only save, remove are listened Benchmarks?
+Hook into mongo update calls, currently only save, remove are listened to.

+When new facilities are inserted and a leaf node is broken.
+Code assumes that splitting the node gurantees four new leaf nodes are created.
+This is not always the case for badly layed out data and should not be assumed.